arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 instead of disk accesses is faster and in the database business performance rules.
 ArangoDB comes with a default configuration with that in mind.
-But sometimes being a little less grabby on system resources may still be fast enough, for example if your working data set isn’t huge.
+But sometimes being a little less grabby on system resources may still be fast enough, for example if your working data set is not huge.
 The goal is to reduce the overall memory footprint.

 There are the following big areas, which might eat up memory: